aehilla/data310_spring2020/slice_of_data_sci.md

 I was really interested in his explanation of transfer learning.
 In my opinion, this seems like a strategy that could have a lot of applications beyond land cover mapping.
-Being able to classify datasets based on more narrow labeled data sets plus broader unlabeled datasets would be useful in any case highly granular, widespread data is newly available and needs to be classified.
+Being able to classify datasets based on more narrow labeled data sets plus broader unlabeled datasets would be useful in any case where highly granular, widespread data is newly available and needs to be classified.
 For example, I think this could be useful in applications such as mapping wildfires.
-Increasingly common wildfires in places like Australia and California have meant that more attention is being given to the issue and more and more high resolution imagery of the fires is being produced.
+Increasingly common wildfires in places like Australia and California have meant that more attention is being given to the issue and higher resolution imagery of the fires is being produced.
 Using the transfer learning process to help categorize what parts of the land area are burning at a higher resolution could be extremely important during future fire seasons.